Digital-Physics/evolutionary-ca-webgpu/README.md

 This parrallelization will be compared with regular web workers, which will most likely be the architecture in the final www.nets-vs-automata.net/rl.html verion.

-Lots of issues with Evolve, Manual, and Demo modes.
-Work in Progress.
+Issues remain; Work in Progress.

 #